bhadmusm/World-University-Rankings-Project/README.md

 Data Visualisation Project by Maryam Bhadmus.

-The purpose of this project is to present an interactive representation of the world university rankings.
+The purpose of this project is to present an interactive representation of the world university rankings, based on many different aspects such as reasearch score, citation score and international outlook.

-Developed using Processing and the gicentre geoMap library, the application provides a dynamic and engaging visualization of the complex landscape of higher education globally.
+Developed using Processing and the gicentre geoMap library, the application provides a dynamic visualization of the complex landscape of higher education globally.

 ## To run the program: